-- Identify personal learning needs and the steps needed to meet them. - Reflect critically on practice in order to improve it in self and others. - Undertake complex and sustained analysis of subject matter and provide a balanced, logical and coherent conclusion. - Continually evaluate the personal contribution to the current body of knowledge in practice. - Utilise lifelong learning skills to continue to develop knowledge applied to the nursing practice. - 6.
-Explore beyond scope of practice, developing effective and innovative nursing practice. - Demonstrate a commitment to advancing the body of knowledge in nursing practice.
+Learn to self-evaluate and take Competence -Learn to act in variable and responsibility for continuing Learning to Learn unfamiliar contexts; learn to academic/professional development manage learning tasks independently, professionally and ethically LEVEL 8 LEVEL 9 The graduate should be able to: The graduate should be able to: 1.
+Take responsibility for 1.
+Identify personal learning needs personal and professional and the steps needed to meet development. them.
+2. Reflect critically on practice in 2.
+Act to enhance the personal and professional development of self order to improve it in self and and others. others.
+3. Demonstrate a commitment to 3.
+Undertake complex and sustained lifelong learning. analysis of subject matter and provide a balanced, logical and 4.
+Contribute to the learning coherent conclusion. experiences of colleagues through support, supervision and 4.
+Continually evaluate the teaching. personal contribution to the current body of knowledge in 5.
+Educate person/service user practice. /groups/communities to maintain and promote 5.
+Utilise lifelong learning skills to continue to develop knowledge health. applied to the nursing practice.
+6. Provide mentorship, preceptorship, teaching, 6.
+Explore beyond scope of practice, facilitation and professional developing effective and supervisory skills for nurses, innovative nursing practice. midwives and other health care 7.
+Demonstrate a commitment to professionals. advancing the body of knowledge in nursing practice.